monasca/monasca-docker/docs/tips_and_tricks.md

 ## Synchronizing containers time with host time

-If you want to synchronize containers time with host time they are running on, you need to add to every service following
+If you want to synchronize containers' time with the time of the host they are running on, you need to add to every service the following
 volumes:

 ```yaml